The Colosseum with Kids: OVEROME TOURS

 Ele also knew the best spots to stop for a rest, or for great pictures.
-The sun wasn’t in our favor at the moment but the view was great, I assure you.
+The sun wasn’t in our favour at the moment but the view was great, I assure you.

 He managed to sucker her into picking him up.
-He doesn’t usually take to strangers so well, must means he likes her… or she was the only one willing to pick him up.
-Either way, he said she was his favorite because of it.
+He doesn’t usually take to strangers so well, must mean he likes her… or she was the only one willing to pick him up.
+Either way, he said she was his favourite because of it.

 We finished the morning off with a tour of the Roman Forum.
 This was a little busier than Palatine hill; probably because the Colosseum tourists were just “released” and decided to make the Forum their first stop.
 Either way, the area is large enough to accommodate everyone.

 Baby Girl woke from her nap just in time to have a little walk and potty break before heading out.